AlexRogalskiy/graalvm-notes/README.md

     * no JIT compiler data structures
     * no dynamic code cache
 * GraalVM native use non-parallel gc
-* could be used instead as JIT C2
-* vs C2
-    * easier to understand
-    * modular design
-    * better inlining and escape analysis

 ## quarkus
 * like spring boot